vickywane/test-yenza-nest/README.md

 ```

 ### Start Swagger
-- To view the API endpoints in Swagger, once you start the NestJS app (see instruction above), you can go to `http://localhost:3000/api`
+- To view the API endpoints in Swagger, once you start the NestJS app (see instructions above), you can go to `http://localhost:3000/api`

 # Troubleshooting